Using Native and Naturalized Landscape for Designing Effective Site Stormwater Systems

 • How to plan for a native landscaping project.

-	• Some techniques to reduce and slow runoff – preserving natural swales and drainages, reducing land disturbance/grading, and minimizing impervious surfaces.
+• Some techniques to reduce and slow runoff – preserving natural areas, reducing land disturbance and minimizing impervious surfaces, where practical.

-	• The basics of plant selection for bio-infiltration (rain gardens and bio-swales) to help prevent flooding, prevent water quality degradation, stabilize flow rates and prevent bank erosion
+• The basics of plant selection for bio-infiltration (rain gardens and bio-swales) to help reduce flooding, improve water quality, stabilize flow rates and prevent erosion.

-	• The application of buffers, filter strips and/or level spreaders and how to enhance their performance with the right plantings.
+• The use of buffers, filter strips and/or level spreaders and how to enhance their performance with appropriate plant selections.

 • The basics of plant selection for constructed wetlands (subsurface or surface wetlands, which are an engineered sequence of water bodies designed to filter and treat pollutants found in storm water runoff or effluent).

 • Design techniques for using native and naturalized landscape.